mha105/VBA-to-JavaScript-Translator/README.md

 Currently, this translator works with:
 * Both Functions and Sub Procedures
 * Variable Declarations
-* Basic If Then Statements
+* Basic IF THEN Statements
-* Select Case Statements
+* SELECT CASE Statements
 * Most Comparison Operators
-* Basic For x TO y Loops
+* Basic FOR x TO y Loops
-* Most variations of Do Loops
+* Most variations of DO LOOPS
-* Basic MsgBox calls
+* Basic MSGBOX calls

 Known Issues: